1 History

 4.1 Liquefaction Methods

 The plate-fin heat exchanger is lighter and smaller than coil-wound heat exchangers.
-Easily scaled from small to large sizes, they are comprised of alternating layers of corrugated fins separated by flat, aluminum, plates which serve to transfer heat between the natural gas and refrigerants.
+Easily scaled from small to large sizes, they are comprised of alternating layers of corrugated fins separated by flat, aluminium plates which serve to transfer heat between the natural gas and refrigerants.
 The fins enhance heat transfer from the fluid and conduct more heat to the plates.
 Layers of fins and plates are arranged to optimize the process.
 The aluminum plates are brazed together, headers are attached to direct the flow of natural gas and refrigerants.
-This type of heat exchanger is stored inside of a heavily insulated box, known as a cold box, which allows more flexibility during both steady and changing conditions.
+This type of heat exchanger is stored inside a heavily insulated box, known as a cold box, allowing more flexibility during steady and changing conditions.
 Plate-fin exchangers transfer around six times more heat in a given space than coil-wound heat exchangers.

 Technology and Methods of Liquefying Natural Gas